 Some people think it makes them fat.
 Some think it makes them sluggish.
 The truth is, gluten is not a problem for most people.

 Have you heard these myths about gluten?

-There is a small population of people with celiac disease, a gluten allergy, who should go gluten-free.
+There is a small population of people with celiac disease who should go gluten-free.

 Celiac disease affects 1 in 100 people worldwide.
 It’s an autoimmune disorder, so when someone with celiac disease eats gluten, his body ends up attacking and damaging his small intestine.